atskae/computer-graphics/ray-tracing-in-one-weekend/01-ray-tracing-in-one-weekend/README.md

 ![Forgot to set scattered](images/forgot-set-scatter-ray.png)

-And the segmentation fault (my first major one!) was due to my buggy implementation of `hittable_list.hit()` (surprised this didn't crash with the other materials) and the combination of the bugs above.
+And the segmentation fault (my first major one in this project!) was due to my buggy implementation of `hittable_list.hit()` (I'm surprised this didn't crash with the other materials, also how did I mess this up so bad, given the correct code OTL) and the combination of the bugs above.
 * I was updating the returned hit_record `rec` versus using a temporary one to find the closest hit object
 * `rec.t` was `NaN` in the next recursive call of `ray_color()` since the transmitted ray was never returned (so the returned way was always `(0,0,0)` both position and direction)
+  * `hit()` was returning true but the hit_record was empty (so the pointer to the material object was `nullptr`... 💥).

 ```c++
 bool hittable_list::hit(const ray& r, double t_min, double t_max, hit_record& rec) const {